 North-east of the pier on Drake's Island is another option.
 Moorings in this vicinity belong to the Royal Marines.
 Beware of an underwater obstruction (0.9 m) 400 m due north of the pier.

-It should be noted that Millbay Marina shown on the charts does not take visiting yachts, only residents.
-The four marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
+It should be noted that Millbay Marina Village shown on the charts does not take visiting yachts, only residents.
+The five marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by King Point Marina, Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
 Full entry details and visitors prices are now provided:

 Mayflower International Marina.

 If you have passed through the Bridge this Marina will be obvious.
 Pass through the Narrows, marked by a red can and a green conical buoy, and either call them on VHF channel 37 or 80 (24 hours), ring them on 01752 556633 or tie up to the reception berths on the outer pontoon, and report to the office.
 The reception berths are clearly marked by flags.
 Mayflower Marina is owned by a consortium of its berth holders and has a quiet and friendly atmosphere, and popular with long-distance cruisers.
 (As opposed to racing types).
 It is a little way from Plymouth town centre, but a courtesy bus is available during the season and all facilities are available close to hand anyway.
 Security is good and management are proud of their "super loos" which can be accessed with a £10 deposit.
 Less fussy sailors can rough it with the rabble in the standard loos.

 Facilities include water and electricity, WiFi broadband at all berths, diesel, petrol, Calor gas and camping gas.
 Services on the site include marine and electronics engineers, 33 tonne travelift and a 1.5 tonne crane.
 There is a chandlery/store which sells provisions, takeaway food, newspapers and also provides Internet access.
 There is a cafe/bar/restaurant on the site, and the self-service launderette.